GW250114 reveals black hole horizon signatures: Supplemental Material

 \subsection{Direct waves}

 Although the horizon modes $\omega^{(mn)}_H$ are completely screened by the black hole potential barrier~\cite{Oshita:2025qmn,ZMC18}, direct waves emitted not too close to the horizon can still reach distant observers, as noted in Ref.~\cite{Oshita:2025qmn}.
-The analytic waveform given in Eq.~\eqref{eq:analytic} is constructed via the instantaneous complex frequency $\omega_G(t)$ \cite{Oshita:2025qmn}:
+In the following, we briefly summarize the derivation of the analytic waveform for the direct waves used in the main text, and refer the reader to \cite{Oshita:2025qmn} for further details.

+The gravitational-wave strain can be obtained by two time integrations of the Weyl scalar $\Psi_4$.
+Using the Teukolsky equation \cite{Teukolsky:1973ha,PhysRevLett.29.1114}, the asymptotic form of $\Psi_4$ observed at infinity can be written as

+where $u$ is the retarded time, and $\Psi_4$ has been decomposed into spin-weighted spheroidal harmonics labeled by $(\ell, m)$.
+The quantity $Z_{\ell m\omega}$ denotes the Fourier mode at frequency $\omega$, given by